How Many People Die From Drugs Each Year?

 - A 2009 study found that 18% of drivers killed in a crash tested positive for at least one drug.

-- A 2010 nationwide study of deadly crashes found an estimated 47% of drivers who tested positive for drugs used a prescription drug, compared to 37% who used marijuana and about 10% who used cocaine.
+- A 2010 nationwide study of deadly crashes found an estimated 47% of drivers who tested positive for drugs used a prescription drug.
+This is compared to 37% who used marijuana and about 10% who used cocaine.

-Drug-related murders, in many cases tied to gang activity, increased in the past two years after falling for two decades.
+Drug-related murders, often tied to gang activity, increased in the past two years after falling for two decades.
 In 2015, they accounted for one in 25 murders in big cities.
-In 2016, the Chicago Police Department attributed the escalation of gang violence to 764 murders, which would equate to about 30.5 murders related to drugs based on 2015 statistics.
+In 2016, the Chicago Police Department blamed gang violence for 764 murders.
+This equaled to about 30.5 murders related to drugs based on 2015 statistics.
 And Chicago is not an anomaly.
-In 2016, murders increased in 34 of the cities tracked by The Economist, with three experiencing greater spikes in murder rates than Chicago.8
+In 2016, murders increased in 34 of the cities tracked by The Economist.
+Three were experiencing greater spikes in murder rates than Chicago.8

 Drug-related deaths are not always tied to gang activity.
-A plethora of stories about drug deals gone bad are published in newspapers across the country, with many ending in murder.
-In 2005, after serving time in prison for gun possession, Christopher Wilkins drove a stolen truck to Fort Worth, where police linked him to several aggravated assaults and burglaries.
+A plethora of stories about drug deals gone bad are published in newspapers across the country.
+Many of these stories ending in murder.
+In 2005, after serving time in prison for gun possession, Christopher Wilkins drove a stolen truck to Fort Worth.
+Police linked him to several aggravated assaults and burglaries.

-He befriended two men, 40-year-old Willie Freeman and 33-year-old Mike Silva, who tricked him into paying $20 for a piece of gravel he thought was a rock of crack cocaine.
+He befriended two men, 40-year-old Willie Freeman and 33-year-old Mike Silva.
+The men tricked him into paying $20 for a piece of gravel he thought was a rock of crack cocaine.
 Wilkins said he shot Freeman on Oct.
 28, 2005, for laughing about the scam, then shot Silva because he was there.
 The 48-year-old Wilkins was executed in January 2017 for the deaths of two men over that $20 phony drug deal.9

 On May 17, 2013, Ricardo Lorenzo Macias Jr., Sonia Bautista and Brianna Garay went to Jose Castañon’s El Paso home to buy Ecstasy when an altercation broke out.
 The three suspects beat Castañon to death with a cookie jar over a drug deal gone bad.10